 So, who is this mystery man who’s grabbed Demi’s attention?
 Well, as it turns out, they’ve got a lot in common.
-According to reports, Henry has been struggling with addiction and sobriety since he was a teenager.
+According to reports, Henri has been struggling with addiction and sobriety since he was a teenager.
 So much so, that he and Demi actually met during one of the pop star’s previous stints in rehab.

 “They hit it off immediately and became fast friends.
-Henry takes his sober life very seriously and, when Demi sadly relapsed, they lost touch for some time,” a source revealed to Entertainment Tonight.
-However, now that they’re both sober, Henry is a seemingly positive influence on Demi.
+Henri takes his sober life very seriously and, when Demi sadly relapsed, they lost touch for some time,” a source revealed to Entertainment Tonight.
+However, now that they’re both sober, Henri is a seemingly positive influence on Demi.
 Though, at this time, the source added that they’re just friends.
 “Demi is taking the proper measures to ensure her sobriety,” the source explained.

-Without his designs, Henry would still be very wealthy.
+Without his designs, Henri would still be very wealthy.
 According to reports, he attended Institut Le Rosey in Switzerland growing up — a boarding school described as the “alma mater of princes, shahs, and baby billionaires,” by Town & Country.
 Tuition is a whopping $110,000 a year.